celiason/huebase/README.md

 (5 rows)
 ```

 We can see that the brightest body region measured was the breast patch of the kingfisher _Todiramphus leucopygius_ with a whopping 99% reflectance value!
-This corresponds to spectrum #1602 that we can easily take a look at more closely if we'd like (e.g., using `WHERE spec_id = 1602`):
+This corresponds to spectrum #1602 that we can easily take a look at more closely if we'd like (e.g., using `WHERE spec_id = 1602`).

+### Looking at the data for a single measurement

 ```sql
 SELECT *